TigranMelkonyan/IoT-Messaging-Platform/README.md

 functionality with ease.
-The main idea of this project is to have physical devices that publish data and let users monitor devices in realtime or see historical data, also be able to get time sensitive no and threshold based notifications.
+The main idea of this project is to have physical devices that publish data and let users monitor devices in realtime or see historical data, also be able to get time sensitive notifications and threshold based notifications.

 ## Key Features: